Four ways to encourage students to write after the school day is finished WITHOUT assigning writing as homework.

 These four titles are inspirational and useful resources for teachers.
 Leave a comment on this post for a chance to win one of them.

 Over the mid-winter recess I asked my students to sketch out their at-home writing space.
-Further, if they didn’t have an at-home writing space, I asked them to create one. … Continue Reading Writing Space
+Further, if they didn't have an at-home writing space, I asked them to create one.
+They came back from vacation with sketches of what they created, which was fascinating.
+However, the most fascinating was one of the boys in my… Continue reading Writing Space

-First, I have to say that today’s lesson I taught, which was adapted from Session 11 of Calkins & Cruz’s Book on Fiction Writing in Grades 3 – 5 is … Continue Reading Ideas for Creating a 3-D Character from Today’s M.L.
+First, I have to say that today's lesson I taught, which was adapted from Session 11 of Calkins & Cruz's Book on Fiction Writing in Grades 3 - 5 is AWESOME.
+It's all about revising with different lenses.
+My students read my story yesterday and commented on it, which was helpful to me.
+One thing… Continue reading Ideas for Creating a 3-D Character from Today’s M.L.
 Active Engagement

-WN Entry – Fiction pg.
-1 Originally uploaded by teachergal Today’s Writing Workshop Teaching Point came right out of Calkins and Cruz’s Short Fiction Book – Session 1.
-While I … Continue Reading Teaching Fiction in a Pin-Drop, Silent Room
+WN Entry - Fiction pg.
+1 Originally uploaded by teachergal Today's Writing Workshop Teaching Point came right out of Calkins and Cruz's Short Fiction Book - Session 1.
+While I used the skeleton of their lesson, my demonstration was all my own.
+During the active engagement, I reread an old entry from August 2006 to… Continue reading Teaching Fiction in a Pin-Drop, Silent Room